Convoy leader texted with ex-premier Brad Wall, current Sask. MLA, docs show | CBC News

 Condemn ulterior motives, Wall said

-Wall, who was Saskatchewan's premier from 2007 to 2018 as leader of the still-governing Saskatchewan Party, told Barber anyone hitching their wagon to the convoy with ulterior motives should be "openly and roundly condemned."
+Wall, who led the still-governing Saskatchewan Party, told Barber anyone hitching their wagon to the convoy with ulterior motives should be "openly and roundly condemned."

 He singled out Pat King, another convoy organizer facing criminal charges, and his "Anglo Saxon replacement theory" as an example.